 A value all indicates that all the RDNs in the distinguished name are to be extracted.
-A value k where k is an integer indicates that the kth RDN is to be extracted, where 1 <= k <= (the number of RDNs in the distinguished name).
-A value of '\$' indicates the last RDN while a value of "\$ - k" where 1 <= k <= (the number of RDNs in the distinguished name - 1) indicates the RDN at distance k from the last RDN.
-If the entry represented by the distinguished name being processed is a subordinate of the base entry then a value of "@" indicates the RDN of the base entry while a value of "@ + k" where 1 <= k <= (the number of RDNs in the distinguished name - the number of RDNs in the distinguished name of the base entry) indicates the RDN at distance k beyond the RDN of the base entry.
+A value k where k is an integer indicates that the kth RDN is to be extracted, where 1 $\leq k \leq (the number of RDNs in the distinguished name)$.
+A value of '\$' indicates the last RDN while a value of "\$ - k" where 1 $\leq k \leq (the number of RDNs in the distinguished name - 1)$ indicates the RDN at distance k from the last RDN.
+If the entry represented by the distinguished name being processed is a subordinate of the base entry then a value of "@" indicates the RDN of the base entry while a value of "@ + k" where 1 $\leq k \leq (the number of RDNs in the distinguished name - 1)$ indicates the RDN of the base entry while a value of "@ + k" where 1 $\leq k \leq (the number of RDNs in the distinguished name - the number of RDNs in the distinguished name of the base entry) indicates the RDN at distance$ kbeyond the RDN of the base entry.

 If two selectors are entered as the value then they specify a subset of the distinguished name.
 If the distinguished name is considered as a sequence of RDNs with the first RDN being the one closest to the DIT root, then the subset is the contiguous subsequence of RDNs starting at the RDN represented by the first selector and ending at the RDN represented by the second i.e. the selectors define the end points of the subsequence.
 If for an entry the RDN representing the first selector is further from the DIT root than the RDN representing the second then the subsequence is null.
 If the selectors in rdnSelect are not accompanied by a number in parentheses than the subsequence defined by them is extracted.
 Otherwise, a maximum of number RDNs are extracted where number is a non-zero positive integer.
-If number is not preceded by a minus sign then only the first number RDNs of the subsequence are extracted (if there are less than number RDNs in the subsequence then they are all extracted).
+If number is not preceded by a minus sign then only the first number RDNs of the subsequence are extracted.
+If number is preceded by a minus sign then only the first number RDNs of the subsequence are extracted.
+If number is preceded by a minus sign then only the subsequence then they are all extracted.
 If number is preceded by a minus sign then only the last number RDNs of the subsequence are extracted.